TheWookHub/NextFlow_WookScan/README.md

-## Credits
+## Contributors to WookScan

+**Bioinformaticians involved in the pipeline development:**
+ - Preston Leung
+ - Bea Delgado-Corrales
+ - Legana Fingerhut
+ - Shouyu (Coco) Wei

-We thank the following people for their extensive assistance in the development of this pipeline:
+We also thank the following people for their extensive assistance in the development of this pipeline:

-- Anthony Edward Stark
+- Ki Wook Kim
 - Steven Grant Rogers
-- Kiriko Yamagami

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->

-## Contributions and Support
+## Support WookScan

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).